mariane-sm/groovy-word-similarity/README.md

 	- there is at most 1 letter missing (ie: tomato and tomat = similar)

-Groovy tips:
+Tips:

 To start a groovy project with Gradle: gradle init --type groovy-library (it creates a src folder, gradle config files such as build.gradle with spock dependency)

+To build: gradle build
-To run test: gradle test To run main file: groovy path/filename.groovy
+To run tests: gradle test
+To run main class: gradle run (put this line at build.gradle --> mainClassName = "wordSimilarityChecker.Main")

+SLF4J: This project uses SLF4J implemented with Logback.
+It uses jlc-over-slf4j in order to be able to adapt Jakarta-Commons-Logging to SLF4.
+If any project uses other interface to log, check http://mvnrepository.com/artifact/org.slf4j to find the appropriate adapter.